 Dependent-Conformers are uncommon in leadership positions across all businesses because they have not yet developed basic leadership skills and characteristics.
 That said, given the early focus in startups and high growth businesses on technical skills, such individuals can find themselves in leadership roles.
 Feeling completely out their depth as their responsibilities intensify this can strongly negatively impact the individual’s personal wellbeing, their team’s and the business overall.

-The characteristics of Independent-Achievers are the most common attributes that I see in leaders that I work with in growth-stage businesses.
+The characteristics of Independent-Achievers are the most common attributes that I see in leaders in startup and high growth technology businesses.
 But what got you here, won’t get you there – helping a leader transform from an Independent-Achiever to an Interdependent-Collaborator is the fundamental role of a development coach.

 Fred Wilson’s post What a CEO does is considered the classic on the subject of leadership responsibilities.
 The team at Lux Capital recently came up with an updated version: the Five core jobs of a CEO.
 You can see that because each of these elements are relatively bounded, a leaders job is difficult but learnable.
 However, as your business and role increases rapidly in size and complexity, another responsibility gets added to your to-do list: